 South Georgia & Antarctic Odyssey

-- Be one of the very few to reach the South Sandwich Islands
+- Become one of the very few to reach the South Sandwich Islands – a corner of the world rarely visited by travellers.

 Itinerary in Brief: